flennerhag/mlens/README.md

 # Ensemble
 ens = StackingEnsemble(meta, base)

 ens.fit(X, y)
 predictions = ens.predict(X)
 ```

-For more detailed examples that builds in differentiated preprocessing pipelines for base estimators, see [**here**](mlens/examples/example.ipynb).
+For more an example that builds in differentiated preprocessing pipelines for base estimators, see [**here**](mlens/examples/example.ipynb).

 ## Roadmap

 The project is rapidly progressing.
 The parallelized backend is in place so the coming taks is to develop the front-end API for different types of ensembles need to be built.
 This however is a relatively straightforward task so expect major additions soon.
+In the pipeline of Ensembles to be implemented are currently:

+- Blending
+- Super Learner
+- Subsemble

 Stay tuned!

 If you'd like to contribute, don't hesitate to reach out!